flass/pantagruel/README.md

 Under a Debian environment (e.g. Ubuntu), please follow the indications in the [INSTALL](https://github.com/flass/pantagruel/blob/master/INSTALL.md) page.

-Below is a summary of the software on which Pantagruel dependends:
+Below is a summary of the software on which Pantagruel depends:

 ### Required bioinformatic software
 - **Prokka** for genome annotation